 1. Coat bottom and sides of a 9 x 5-inch loaf pan with cooking spray.
-Place a piece of parchment paper inside of pan, covering bottom and allowing to overhang on both short ends of pan (this will allow you to easily remove it from pan).
-Set aside.
+Place a piece of parchment paper inside of pan, covering bottom and allowing to overhang on both short ends of pan.

 2. In a medium glass bowl, combine condensed milk, chili powder, cinnamon, vanilla and salt.
 Stir in chocolate chips and butter.
 Place bowl on a saucepan of barely simmering water and allow mixture to completely melt, 10-15 minutes, stirring every few minutes.
 Mixture will be thick and smooth when melted.

 3. Transfer melted chocolate mixture to prepared loaf pan, and using a spatula, level off top.
 Cover with aluminum foil and refrigerate until set, at least 4 hours, but overnight is better.

 4. To remove, carefully lift out parchment paper and transfer fudge to a cutting board.
 Remove and discard parchment paper.
 Cut fudge into 1-inch squares and serve .

 For plain fudge, simply omit the chili powder and cinnamon and increase amount of vanilla extract to 1 1/2 teaspoons.